Multi-Specialty Recruitment Assessment

 Example topic: Gastroenterology / Nutrition

-A 68-year-old woman presents to your clinic with fatigue, pallor, and mild breathlessness.
-She has a history of rheumatoid arthritis and is on methotrexate.
-Laboratory results reveal a haemoglobin level of 9.5 g/dL, mean corpuscular volume (MCV) of 72 fL, and serum ferritin of 15 ng/mL.
-Her diet is primarily vegetarian, and she reports occasional numbness and tingling in her hands and feet.
-Considering her clinical presentation and laboratory findings, which of the following is the most appropriate initial intervention?
+A 68-year-old woman visits your clinic because she feels tired, looks pale, and has slight breathlessness.
+She has a medical history of rheumatoid arthritis and is taking methotrexate.
+Her lab results show a haemoglobin level of 9.5 g/dL, mean corpuscular volume (MCV) of 72 fL, and serum ferritin levels at 15 ng/mL.
+She maintains a primarily vegetarian diet and occasionally experiences numbness and tingling in her extremities.
+Based on her symptoms and laboratory data, what is the most suitable initial treatment?

 TestResult